YangBarry/fraud-detection/README.md

 ## Project Description

-The project is designed to farmilirize people with data cleanning, the basic machine learning algorithms, and neural networks.
+The project is designed to farmilirize people with data cleanning, the implementation of basic machine learning algorithms, and neural networks.
 It is based on a fraud loan dataset, which is highly unbalanced.

 I did the predition both by machine learning algorithms and neural networks.
 And apparently, it turned out that neural networks performs much better in predicting the fraud loans in terms whatever metrics being used, such as AUROC score or the self-defined losses.